karina6188/data-structures-and-algorithms-c-/Data-Structures/LinkedList-Extended/README.md

 1.1: Set up the program.
 Use previous LinkedList program as a base and build on top of it. - 2019 Oct 23

 1.2: Add ReadValeFromEnd() method. - 2019 Oct 23

+1.3: Add unit testing and pass all tests.
+The program is completed. - 2019 Oct 23